aircampro/Pi_armadillo/README.md

 it controls and reads periferals such as PLC/Robot, Camera, Motor Drives, and has inbuilt picture manipulation and picture tracking facilities various PLC support, mitsubishi, omron, allen bradley, yokogawa, keyence, siemens, Robots yasakawa, kawasaki etc Also has interface to GPS for position and interface to periferals such as OLED 2 line display.

-have fun it is still in development.....
+Client - Server in rust with the client reading the width for an object it has read the label for and queries the MySQL db for the objects width before gripping it wqith a franka emika robot have fun it is still in development.....